zhilongli/healthhack2019/README.md

 3. Navigate to the "*quickmed*" folder and run "python manage.py runserver"
 4. Text any message to the twilio number and YuRI will initialize the diagnosis

-**Other Features:**
+**Patient Database:**

-While a patient is chatting with YuRI, a medical record of the patient would be automatically stored in "*database.csv*" ther "*quickmed*" folder.
+While a patient is chatting with YuRI, a medical record of the patient would be automatically stored in "*database.csv*" ther "*quickmed*" folder in real time.